 - a) The Council amend the start time for Full Council to 6pm. - b) A guillotine shall apply to Full Council at 9.30pm. - c) The Council do not amend the timing of any other statutory meetings. - 2.
 That the Calendar of Meetings for 2024/25 (as set out in Appendix 2) as amended be approved subject to the above modifications.

-57 Regeneration site and local plan policy The Chair invited the Cllr Moss to present the report.
-In a vote members made the following resolution: RESOLVED: That proposals for the development of the Basin Road, bus station and bus depot sites are developed in accordance with the requirements of Policy A4 of the Council's Proposed Submission Local Plan be approved.
-58 Motion from CIIr Briscoe The Chair Invited Cllr Briscoe to introduce his Motion.
+57 Regeneration site and local plan policy

+The Chair invited the Cllr Moss to present the report.

+That proposals for the development of the Basin Road, bus station and bus depot sites are developed in accordance with the requirements of Policy A4 of the Council's Proposed Submission Local Plan be approved.

+58 Motion from CIIr Briscoe

+The Chair Invited Cllr Briscoe to introduce his Motion.

 Several members praised Cllr Briscoe for his work on formulating this Motion.
 Members supported the motion.

-In a vote members made the following resolutions: RESOLVED:
+In a vote members made the following resolutions: